suryavandeep/suryavandeep/README.md

-- 👋 Hi, I’m @suryavandeep
+- 👋 Hi, I’m Deepak
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Machine Learning and Deep Learning
 - 💞️ I’m looking to collaborate on new ideas and projects based on Deep Learning